inputoutputcode/mia-server/README.md

 ### Game Mode

-The option is to run the server every 30 minutes for 2 minutes, or continuous run with live deployments of the bots.
+One option is to run the server every 30 minutes for 2 minutes.
+Another is to run it continuously, where every team restarts the process for a new implementation and has to make sure that their process is not crashing.
+Running the server on Service Fabric allows to use continuous integration in Azure DevOps with the bots running as guest executable.

 As a minimum, 1200 moves per minute* are expected, which makes 100 game results per minute.

 ### 3 Score Modes